 According to Fast Company, one of Wolff Olins’ primary goals was legibility.
 The old logo had caused problems both being viewed at higher rates of speed and distance and across languages.
 They wanted something clear and visible.
 They developed a typeface for the brand with this in mind.
 It’s worth reading into the thought that went into its creation with respect for these points.

-But it’s difficult to see this rebrand as separate from the controversy the company is already well-known for.
+But it’s difficult to see uber rebranding as separate from the controversy the company is already well-known for.
 From “Boober” to spying on Beyoncè, to Trump ties, to sexual harassment, to a Google lawsuit, to Travis Kalanick, Uber has a significant reputation problem.

 The question is, is yet another Uber rebranding—this rebranding—enough to help Uber move past it’s short, dramatic life?
 Maybe.